 Some keepers recommend the installation of infrared lighting to maintain a warmer temperature during the evenings too.
 Infrared lighting will not interfere with the sight of Bearded dragons.
-By increasing the night temperatures growth and appetite is stimulated, but it is believed it will also shorten the overall life expectancy of Bearded dragons.
+By increasing the night temperatures growth and appetite are stimulated, but it is believed it will also shorten the overall life expectancy of Bearded dragons.

 Bearded dragon egg incubation temperatures

 Bearded dragon eggs should be incubated at 29 °C / 84 °F. This temperature is significantly lower than the average temperatures recommended for their keeping enclosures and even the average temperatures of their natural environments.
-Also see Bearded dragon egg incubation temperatures for more information.
+Also, see Bearded dragon egg incubation temperatures for more information.

 Related Bearded dragon products